filipsnastins/tomodachi-testcontainers/README.md

 and the official [testcontainers-python](https://github.com/testcontainers/testcontainers-python) library -
 it makes it easy to create your own Testcontainers.

-For full list of available Pytest fixtures check out [tomodachi_testcontainers.pytest](src/tomodachi_testcontainers/pytest/) module, and for test clients - [tomodachi_testcontainers.clients](src/tomodachi_testcontainers/clients/) module.
+For full list of available pytest fixtures check out [tomodachi_testcontainers.pytest](src/tomodachi_testcontainers/pytest/) module, and for test clients - [tomodachi_testcontainers.clients](src/tomodachi_testcontainers/clients/) module.

 ## Getting started